Show All Answers

 The maximum height for a fence varies depending on the lot, its zoning, and where on the lot the proposed fence is to be located.
 Contact the Planning and Development Department for more specific information.

 Inspections are typically conducted between 10:00 a.m. to 12:00 (noon) and between 1:00 p.m. and 4:00 p.m., Monday - Friday.
 As inspection levels are usually quite high, it is hard to give a more accurate time than either a.m. or p.m.
-Where practical and possible, every effort is made to tailor inspection times to the specific needs of the permit holders.
+Please enter morning or afternoon inspection requests in the comments and instructions field through the Inspections system.
+These morning or afternoon times cannot be guaranteed, however staff will make every effort to satisfy these requests.
+A delay in the inspection date or requested time may occur on days when higher volume inspections are scheduled or due to unforeseen circumstances.

 Inspectors are assigned areas within the City and this will determine which inspectors will be attending your property.